leandromoreira/cdn-up-and-running/README.md

 ## Adding metrics

 Checking the logging is fine for debugging.
 But once we're reaching more traffic, it'll be near impossible to understand how the service is operating.
-To tackle this, we're going to use [VTS](https://github.com/vozlt/nginx-module-vts), and nginx module summarized metrics in various formats.
+To tackle this, we're going to use [VTS](https://github.com/vozlt/nginx-module-vts), and nginx module that adds metrics measurements.

 ```nginx
 vhost_traffic_status_zone shared:vhost_traffic_status:12m;